eclipsesource/tabris-js/doc/faq.md

 No, the JavaScript code is executed directly on the mobile device inside a JavaScript engine.
 However, if you use TypeScript and/or JSX, your code is first "transpiled" to pure JavaScript in an extra build step.

 ### Is Tabris.js based on Eclipse technology?
-Can I developer in Java?
+Can I develop in Java?

 No, that would be ["Tabris for RAP"](https://eclipsesource.com/products/tabris), the predecessor of Tabris.js.